xJeris/EQIdleRPG/README.md

 Major Updates:
 - 06/16/25 <br/>
 &emsp; - Modularized the Javascript code.
 Moving code blocks into separate files based on function. <br/>
-&emsp; - Added damage range, so player, pet and enemy damage is not static. <br/>
+&emsp; - Added damage range.
+So player, pet and enemy damage is not static. <br/>

 <br/>
 - 06/15/25 <br/>